Raoul Barré: Personal history and career

 Various animators had come up with different methods to keep their drawings lined up, but none of them worked very well.
 Barré and Nolan's solution was to punch two holes at the bottom of all of their sheets and pass them through two pegs glued to the animation table.
 This peg system is still in practice today.
 The system they used for animation, on the other hand, was a dead end precisely because it produced registration problems the peg system couldn't always fix.
 The basis of this "slash system" was to tear away the paper being drawn on to show the change underneath.
 For example, if a character was to move his arm, the first drawing would consist of character and background, then the arm would be carefully torn out to reveal the next sheet down and a new arm was drawn on the new paper revealed.
-The slash system lasted through the 1920s at various studios before being replaced by Earl Hurd's cell system.
+The slash system lasted through the 1920s at various studios before being replaced by Earl Hurd's cel animation system.

 By 1914, Barré and Nolan felt confident enough to start their own studio, totally independent of Edison and dedicated 100% to animation.
 This Barré-Nolan Studio was probably the first of its kind (although Bray Productions also had a good claim to the title).
 The main title produced by the new studio was a series of inserts for the mostly live-action Animated Grouch Chaser series, distributed by Edison.

 In 1916, William Randolph Hearst, multi-millionaire and newspaper magnate, started a rival animation studio called International Film Service and hired most of Barré's animators, including Bill Nolan, by paying them more money than Barré could provide.
 Barré was reduced to being a contractor for IFS, animating the series Phables.
 After seven cartoons, he quit.